JuniorBecari10/calendar/README.md

 - The `monthly` and `yearly` frequencies have an optional extra `--clamp` flag.
 It is used to clamp the alarm to the last day of the month, if the current month doesn't have enough days to ring the alarm properly;
 - The `yearly` frequency has the `--clamp` flag because of February 29, which only occurs on leap years; in other years the alarm will ring on February 28 instead;
 - Some operations, like `remove`, `clear` and `add` have an extra confirmation step, because they are destructive (`add` is not; it is explained better below).
 You can add an extra flag `-y` to bypass this confirmation step;
 - The `add` operation has this confirmation step only when you try to add a duplicate alarm; it reminds the user that there is already another alarm with the same frequency and hour than the one you are trying to add.
-If confirmed, it will add it, and you will have two alarms ringing in the same time.
+If confirmed, it will add it, and you will have two identical alarms (the ID will be different, and the description may or may not be different also) ringing at the same time.
 - All alarms have a unique ID, which is a four-digit number.
-It is used to refer to an specific alarm when you edit or remove it.
+It is used to refer to an specific alarm when you edit it or remove it.
+Because of this, the limit of alarms you can have is `9999`.

 ## Watch mode

 The Watch mode is the core of When.
 It is strictly necessary for the alarms to ring. <br />
 Basically, it is a persistent background process that monitors time and rings alarms.

+You enter the Watch mode by running `when watch`. <br />
+It must be manually run by typing this command, otherwise your alarms won't ring.

+It is recommended to keep open a separate running terminal window to keep the Watch mode on. <br />
+When an alarm rings, it will emit a beep sound.
+More on that below.

 This is an example of the Watch mode screen:
 ```